 Nurse practitioners are one type of advanced practice registered nurse.
 They may serve their patients as primary care providers, and day-to-day duties are very similar to those of doctors in their field or specialty.
-Individuals who are interested in becoming a nurse practitioner must first earn a bachelor's degree and secure licensure as a registered nurse.
-After gaining some clinical experience, the registered nurse must then complete a master's program and pass a state-administered nurse practitioner licensing exam.
+Individuals who are interested in becoming a nurse practitioner must meet extensive education requirements.
+They must first earn a bachelor's degree and secure licensure as a registered nurse.
+After gaining some clinical experience as a registered nurse, they must then complete a master's program and pass a state-administered nurse practitioner licensing exam.

 A nurse practitioner is an advanced practice nurse that helps with all aspects of patient care, including diagnosis, treatments and consultations.
 They may work in both inpatient and outpatient situations and can perform independently or as part of a treatment team.
 Generally, nurse practitioners perform the important task of educating patients about preventative care and prescribed treatments.
 They may also conduct physicals, order tests and serve as a patient's primary healthcare provider.
 Some nurse practitioners are also able to prescribe medications.

 Duties and Responsibilities

 Although there are common duties and responsibilities for all nurse practitioners, they generally vary by specialty.
 Specialties include primary care, pediatrics, geriatrics, oncology and psychiatric care.

 Primary care nurse practitioners are generalists who work in family health clinics or hospitals.
 They provide general and preventative care, conduct check-ups, treat illnesses, order lab tests and prescribe medication for children and adults.

 Many pediatric nurse practitioners work in consultation with doctors in a children's ward.
 Some deal exclusively with neonates, while others concentrate on older children, up to age 18, in the pediatric ward.
 In some work situations, pediatric nurse practitioners maintain their own patients and make decisions about necessary treatment.